-It’s that time of year again, the time when paddling teams begin training for the annual Dragon Boat racing season.
+On the lakes and waterways of the San Francisco Bay Area and other large urban areas, you may have seen teams of rowers paddling long, unfamiliar boats.
+These are Dragon Boat teams getting ready for competition!
+In fact, chances are, they’re training for the annual Dragon Boat racing season.
 This traditional Chinese sport and cultural activity is on the rise, with teams and races all over the world.
-The Kaiser Permanente Northern California International Dragon Boat Festival will be held September 23 and 24th, 2017 at Lake Merritt in Oakland.
+The 24th Annual Northern California International Dragon Boat Festival will be held September 28th and 29th, 2019 at Lake Merritt in Oakland.
 Dozens of teams from around the U.S. and the world participate in the colorful and exciting event.

 Paddling is a good balance to other fitness activities such as running, which are individual and can be very solitary.
 There’s a group atmosphere and dynamic that keeps you motivated because people expect you to be there and perform your responsibilities.
 My captain says being on a dragon boat team is analogous to running the Bay to Breakers in a centipede.